These Easter egg placemat tutorials are easy to follow and fun to do for Easter sewing project ideas, and you can do it in one afternoon.

 Use This Guide To Make Easter Egg Placemat

 Maybe we don’t use placemats for everyday use, but I convince you this egg-shape placemat is a must to have for your upcoming Easter dinner.
-It is super cute and cheerful for easy Easter table decoration and a perfect pair with this adorable DIY mitered cloth napkins.
+It is super cute and cheerful for easy Easter table decoration and a perfect pair with this DIY mitered cloth napkins and this adorable egg cozy.

 I use a fat quarter bundle for this project.
 There are usually five or six pieces of fabric per bundle, so you will need two bundles to make five sets of placemats, a bundle for the top side and another bundle for the backing.